 - 2 cloves garlic minced

-- 1 cup dried lima or pinto beans soaked overnight (see notes)
+- 1 cup dried pinto beans soaked overnight (see note 1)

-- ½ cup dried split peas or dried red lentils
+- ½ cup dried split peas rinsed and sorted

 - 1 bay leaf